TSiu88/todolistmvc/ToDoList/README.md

 - Group Members: Andrew Philpott, Tiffany Siu, Adela Darmansyah
 - To Do List/Project Management Project
 - SQL Practice
+- Help answer questions for the new cohort
-- Struggles: MySQL Workbench (always gave the same error: fail to connect to local server; must reinstall prior to use)
+- Struggles: MySQL Workbench (always gave the same error: fail to connect to local server; must reinstall prior to use), Discord/Connection issues

 ## Notes